 The PIECES Study is progressing well in Spain, where a number of institutions are actively using the Primary Cancer Prevention Implementation Toolkit (PCP‑IT) to address different cancer risk factors.
-This online, modular toolkit helps teams choose, adapt, and plan primary cancer prevention programmes that suit their local settings and population needs.
+This online, modular toolkit helps teams select, adapt, and plan primary cancer prevention programmes tailored to their local settings and population needs.
 Alongside Spain, teams in the Netherlands, Albania, the United Kingdom, Italy, Ukraine, Germany, and Ireland are also applying the toolkit in diverse real‑world contexts.

-In Spain, implementation teams are active in hospitals, occupational health units, and universities.
+In Spain, implementation teams are active in four hospitals with diverse characteristics -including, occupational health units, and in one Nursing faculty.
 Their work focuses on three key cancer risk factors: tobacco use, physical inactivity, and sun exposure.
-Using the evidence‑based programmes available in the PIECES Repository—an essential part of the PCP‑IT—hospitals are incorporating prevention initiatives into their staff occupational health services, while universities are developing awareness activities to help students reduce UV exposure.
+Using the evidence‑based programmes available in the PIECES Repository—an essential part of the PCP‑IT—hospitals are incorporating prevention initiatives into their occupational health services, such as introducing active breaks to reduce sedentary behaviour in the workplace as a first step to prevent physical inactivity.
+Meanwhile, the Nursing Faculty is developing a multicomponent intervention that includes health-promotion activities on photoprotection habits, increasing students’ knowledge, and conducting awareness-raising activities within the community to help reduce risks associate with UV exposure.

 Experiences with PCP‑IT: What Spanish Teams Are Saying